xaviergmail/xlib/README.md

 ```

 ## XLIB.Timer
-This is an easy-to-use timing tool for profiling purposes.
+This is an easy-to-use timing tool for basic profiling purposes.
 `XLIB.Time(identifier)`
 The identifier does not need to be unique.
 It will be used as a prefix for printing results.
 It allows you to log different "stages" during the profiling process and will time each step.

+If you want precise, multi-run profiling, check out [FProfiler](https://github.com/FPtje/FProfiler) instead.
+The main goal of this small module is to isolate lenghty processes once you have already figured out the bottleneck.

 ```lua
     clock:Start()  -- Starts the timer.
 Optional, call :Log() to start as well.
 Returns clock object.